Emergent mechanisms for long timescales depend on training curriculum and affect performance in memory tasks: Acknowledgments

 \section{Acknowledgments}

-This work was supported by a Sofja Kovalevskaja Award from the Alexander von Humboldt Foundation, endowed by the Federal Ministry of Education and Research (SK, RZ, EG, AL) and Else Kröner Medical Scientist Kolleg "ClinbrAIn: Artificial Intelligence for Clinical Brain Research” (TJS).
-AL and GM are members of the Machine Learning Cluster of Excellence, EXC number 2064/1 – PN 390727645.
-We acknowledge the support from the BMBF through the T\"ubingen AI Center (FKZ: 01IS18039B), International Max Planck Research School for the Mechanisms of Mental Function and Dysfunction (IMPRS-MMFD) and International Max Planck Research School for Intelligent Systems (IMPRS-IS).
+This work was supported by a Sofja Kovalevskaja Award from the Alexander von Humboldt Foundation, endowed by the Federal Ministry of Education and Research (SK, RZ, EG, AL), the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC number 2064/1 - Project number 390727645 (RZ, EG), and Else Kröner Medical Scientist Kolleg ``ClinbrAIn: Artificial Intelligence for Clinical Brain Research'' (TJS).
+We acknowledge the support from the BMBF through the T\"ubingen AI Center (FKZ: 01IS18039B), International Max Planck Research School for the Mechanisms of Mental Function and Dysfunction (IMPRS-MMFD), International Max Planck Research School for Intelligent Systems (IMPRS-IS) and Joachim Herz Foundation.
 We thank Victor Buend\'{\i}a for valuable discussions.

 {S\arabic{figure}} \thesection{\Alph{section}}